 Find Water and Food

 When you are in the wilderness, it is important to remember that you need water more than you need food.
-You can survive for days without food, but only a few hours without water.
+You can survive for days, even weeks without food, but only a couple dozen hours without water.
 If you have run out of drinking water, there are a few guidelines that can lead you to the nearest water source.

 Don’t let the amazing taste trick you though!
 The ground itself will purify the water up to a point, but you can’t trust it to do a thorough job.
-The rule of thumb regarding such water is that you must boil it before you drink it.
+The rule of thumb regarding such water is that you must boil it before you drink.
 Even if it appears unbelievably clean, don’t run the risk: microbes and bacteria aren’t visible.
-If you can’t boil it, then run it over a layer of bark, sand, stone, and charcoal to purify it.
+If you can’t boil it for whatever reason, at least run it over a layer of bark, sand, stone, and charcoal to purify it.

-Learn Basic First Aid and Observe Basic Hygiene
+Learn Basic First Aid

 - Fracture and bone displacement

-If you have a displaced bone, then try to force it back in place by hitting it or rolling in the grass.
+If you have a displaced bone, try to force it back in place by hitting it or rolling in the grass.
 If it is a fractured bone, then you need to use a splinter in order to keep it in place.
 This is extremely painful though, so it’s best to have another person do it unless you’re on your own!

 Learn How to Start a Fire